syedwaseemjan/EventsManager/README.md

 In order to avoid submitting PRs having linting issues, **make sure** to install pre-commit hooks configured in this repo by running:

+    $ Install pip in your local environment (Out of docker, in your OS), if pip is not available then try pip3.
     $ pip install pre-commit
     $ pre-commit install